Angeleknows/Fountainhead/final-project-part-three.md

 [Latino Art, [UN]SEEN: Funding Gaps in Major US Cities](https://carnegiemellon.shorthandstories.com/latino-art-un-seen-funding-gaps-in-major-us-cities/index.html)

-# Changes made since Part II
+# Changes Made Since Part II

 Since Part II, I’ve focused on making the narrative more cohesive by incorporating data that resonates with my audience, emphasizing the critical need for increased financial support in the arts for Latino artists.
 One key addition was a DataWrapper chart that highlights the quantity of funding major philanthropic organizations, such as the Ford Foundation, allocate to Latino arts.
 This visualization ties the story together and keeps the tone aligned with my target audience: large philanthropists and cultural trusts with the ability to drive equitable representation in the arts.